DeepFaceCode/RobustFace/README.md

 **For Synthetic Noise Datasets:**

-To provide a comprehensive evaluation on the proposed AdaNH-Face, we follow the work reported in [1] to apply two types of synthetic noise datasets, `close-set noise` and `open-set noise`, to the training of the assessed models.
+To provide a comprehensive evaluation on the proposed RobustFace, we follow the work reported in [1] to apply two types of synthetic noise datasets, `close-set noise` and `open-set noise`, to the training of the assessed models.
 While the close-set noise is introduced by randomly changing the labels of the facial images inside the training dataset, the open-set noise  is introduced by changing the label of those facial images that are not included inside the training dataset.
 For close-set noises, the labels of MS1MV2 samples are randomly flipped, and for open-set noises, `VGG2` is selected as the source, and `MS1MV2` samples are randomly replaced.